 If Tuscany is not your type of community your looking for, you can check out other surrounding communities that you may be interested in:

 Tuscany is located in the north-west of Calgary Just by the Stoney Trail south-west.
 A perfect blend of low-rise condos, townhouses and single-family detached homes is offered by this community; most of which have amazing views of the Rocky Mountains to the west, Canada Olympic Park and the Bow River Valley.
-With a Nose Hill park, Canada Olympic Park, Bow River and Bowmont Park Natural Area just a couple of minutes away from your home, you can never get bored in this neighborhood.
-More so, there are Arbour Lake, Valley Ridge, Lynx Ridge and Scenic Areas surrounding this neighborhood.
+With a Nose Hill Park, Canada Olympic Park, Bow River and Bowmont Park Natural Area just a couple of minutes away from your home, you can never get bored in this neighbourhood.
+More so, there are Arbour Lake, Valley Ridge, Lynx Ridge and Scenic Areas surrounding this neighbourhood.

 Tuscany is a residential neighborhood in the north-west quadrant of Calgary, Alberta.
 It is situated at the western end of the city, and shares a boundary in the north with Crowchild Trail, the east with Stoney Trail, in the south with Bearspaw Dam Road and the west with Twelve Mile Coulee Road.
 This neighborhood was set up in 1994 and it was named Tuscany, for the region of the same name in Italy.

-Tuscany is one of the hottest and most vibrant of the neighborhoods in Northwest Calgary.
-Created by Carma, its real estate provides a blend of single family detached homes, low-rise condos and townhouses.
+Tuscany is one of the hottest and most vibrant of the neighbourhoods in Northwest Calgary.
+Created by Carma, its real estate provides a blend of single-family detached homes, low-rise condos and townhouses.
 Most of which have astounding views of the front range of the Rocky Mountains on the west, Canada Olympic Park and the Bow River valley.

-The planning of this Calgary neighborhood is exemplery with distinguishing sights such as Rockies, Bow river valley, panoramic views of downtown, private clubs and of course, beautifully designed homes.
+The planning of this Calgary neighbourhood is exemplary with distinguishing sights such as the Rockies, Bow river valley, panoramic views of downtown, private clubs and of course, beautifully designed homes.
 This makes the community of Tuscany experience a steady rise in popularity and residents.

 Avenue Magazine recently ranked Tuscany as the 11th best community in Calgary!
 It's not hard to imagine why.
 This upscale NW community possesses lovely mountain views, a top class community centre and a 170 acre natural ravine system.
 Not only that, but this family orientated neighbourhood was planned to adequately accommodate both old and young residents.

-Created by Carma, Tuscany is the best neighborhood anyone could ask for and this is the reason it's so popular.
-This neighborhood is in the NW quadrant of the city, possessing views of the mountain, entrance to the Rockies while just a brief commute from downtown.
+Created by Carma, Tuscany is the best neighbourhood anyone could ask for and this is the reason it's so popular.
+This neighbourhood is in the NW quadrant of the city, possessing views of the mountain, entrance to the Rockies while just a brief commute from downtown.
 It possesses wonderful amenities such as The Tuscany Club which is an exclusive, social office only for the residents of Tuscany.
-Not too far away is the YMCA, a gigantic provincial shopping at Crowfoot Center, a pathway fusing territorial parks, and the city's bike ways.
+Not too far away is the YMCA, a gigantic provincial shopping at Crowfoot Center, a pathway fusing territorial parks, and the city's bikeways.
 Inhabitants are not too far from the McMahon Stadium, SAIT, The Calgary Foothills General Hospital and Mount Royal College.

-Below are a list of amenities in the Tuscany Calgary neighbourhood:
+Below is a list of amenities in the Tuscany Calgary neighbourhood: